 This is one of my more popular recipes.
 And if you want more like this one, check out my other favourite chocolate recipes!

 A perfect sweet addition to your holiday gathering!
 A spelt-based vegan chocolate bundt cake is enrobed in a luscious and smooth peppermint ganache!
 The addition of hot water to the batter allows the cocoa to â€œbloomâ€ which enriches its final flavour!
 This cake is moist and has an almost brownie like texture; perfect for the chocoholic!
 Because Spelt contains less gluten than regular all purpose flour, be sure to grease your bundt pan very well to keep the cake intact.

 Chocolate Bunt Cake

-- 2 tbsp flax meal + 3 tbsp of water
+- 2 tablespoon flax meal + 3 tablespoon of water

 - 1 Â½ cups organic cane sugar